 In addition to Care Managers, NH Healthy Families has Coordinators who specialize and work with Care Managers in coordinating care.
-These coordinators are dedicated to the following issues: Long Term Care Needs, Developmental Disabilities, Special Care Needs, Foster Care, Mental Health, Substance Use Disorder, and Housing Needs.
-Through our Transition of Care Management program, Coordinators also contact members who have admitted or readmitted to acute care hospitals to offer care management.
+These coordinators are dedicated to the following issues: Developmental Disabilities, Special Care Needs, and Housing Needs.
+Through our Transition Services program, Coordinators also contact members who have admitted or readmitted to acute care hospitals to make sure you have a successful transition back into the community.

 If you are interested in enrolling in the NH Healthy Families Care Management program, or would like more information please call 1-866-769-3085 (TDD/TTY 1-855-742-0123 Relay 711) and request Care Management services.
+You can also send an email to NHHFCAREMANAGEMENT@centene.com.